What Is Bullying? School, Work, And Social Media Bullying

 4. Relational Bullying—Unlike the other three categories, relational bullying can happen when a group excludes someone from a social situation intentionally.

-We do want to note: Other forms of bullying can exist, but the majority of bullying incidents generally fall within these four broader categories.
+We do want to note that other forms of bullying can exist, but the majority of bullying incidents generally fall within these four broader categories.

 Why might someone choose to become a bully?